lindsaygelle/slice/README.md

 Provided methods for `&slice.Slice[T]`.

 ### Append
+Appends values to the end of the slice and returns a pointer to the modified slice.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 s.Append(4, 5) // s is now [1, 2, 3, 4, 5]
 ```

 ### AppendFunc
+Appends selected elements to the end of the slice based on a provided condition.
 ```Go
 s := &slice.Slice[int]{}
 s.AppendFunc(func(i int, value int) bool {